DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-4-ect-self-study-activities.md

 Look ahead to your next mentor meeting, where you will learn how to:

 - 5h.
 Make use of well-designed resources (e.g. textbooks).
 - 5i.
-Plan to connect new content with pupils’ existing knowledge or provide additional pre-teaching if pupils lack critical knowledge.
+Plan to connect new content with pupils' existing knowledge or provide additional pre-teaching if pupils lack critical knowledge.
 - 5j.
 Build in additional practice or remove unnecessary expositions.